-The PortAL Fund is a 501(c)3, early-stage investment fund designed to ambitiously accelerate the entrepreneurial ecosystem of south Alabama and the central Gulf Coast region.
-The PortAL Fund will attract, retain, and support high-growth ventures by providing access to founder-friendly capital, office space, structured mentoring, an entrepreneur-in-residence, industry leaders, and other resources to encourage rapid growth.
+The Portal Fund is a 501(c)3, early-stage investment fund designed to accelerate the entrepreneurial ecosystem of south Alabama and the central Gulf Coast region.
+The Portal Fund will attract, retain, and support high-growth ventures by providing access to seed capital, office space, structured mentoring, an entrepreneur-in-residence, industry leaders, and other resources to encourage rapid growth.

-The PortAL Fund plans to make approximately fifteen investments over five years into high-performing startups and entrepreneurs.
-Investments will begin in 2019.
+The Portal Fund plans to make investments into high-performing startups and entrepreneurs beginning in 2020.

-The PortAL Fund is the most founder-friendly funding source for high-performing startups in the central Gulf Coast and southwest Alabama region.
+The Portal Fund is a founder-friendly funding source for high-performing startups in the central Gulf Coast and southwest Alabama region.
 If your startup is currently located outside of this area, we offer a suite of incentives to relocate your venture to our resource-rich region.

 This fund is also mission-driven.
 It is geographically rooted in south Alabama with the goal of retaining and attracting high-performing entrepreneurs with scalable startups.
 It is also designed to accelerate the larger entrepreneurial ecosystem of south Alabama and the central Gulf Coast by supporting entrepreneurs who work in emerging technologies or who are innovating within the prominent industries of our region.